(above): Jaap van Zweden conducts the New York Philharmonic. Credit: Chris Lee.

 The New York Philharmonic’s first live national radio broadcast took place on October 5, 1930, over the CBS radio network.
 On that Sunday, Erich Kleiber was on the podium leading the Orchestra at Carnegie Hall.
 Since that historic broadcast, the Philharmonic has enjoyed an almost continuous presence on national radio.
 Advancing its role as a media pioneer, the Philharmonic, since 2002, has shared its radio broadcasts with a worldwide audience through its website, nyphil.org.
 In 2004 the New York Philharmonic was the first major American orchestra to offer downloadable concerts, recorded live.
 Following on this innovation, in 2009 the Orchestra announced the first-ever subscription download series, Alan Gilbert: The Inaugural Season, available exclusively on iTunes, produced and distributed by the New York Philharmonic, and comprised of more than 50 works performed during the 2009-10 season.
-The self-produced iTunes Pass Series has continued each and every year since then.
-Since 1917 the Philharmonic has made nearly 2,000 recordings, with more than 500 currently available — including two recent releases on Da Capo featuring music of Carl Nielsen, Magnus Lindberg, and Christopher Rouse.
+Since 1917 the Philharmonic has made nearly 2,000 recordings, with more than 500 currently available — including recent releases on Da Capo and Naxos featuring music of Carl Nielsen, Magnus Lindberg, and Christopher Rouse.
 In February of 2018 the New York Philharmonic launched its partnership with Decca Gold, Universal Music Group’s newly established US classical music label.

 On June 18, 2010, The New York Philharmonic was honored with two 2009-10 ASCAP Awards for Adventurous Programming at the League of American Orchestras’ Annual Meeting at its 65th National Conference in Atlanta, Georgia.
 The Philharmonic received the Award for American Programming on Foreign Tours, and a First Place Award for Programming of Contemporary Music.
 The following year, the Philharmonic received the 2010-11 ASCAP Award for Adventurous Programming, winning first place in the Awards for Programming Contemporary Music.
 For 2012-13, the orchestra was again awarded the ASCAP Award for Adventurous Programming and the Leonard Bernstein Award for Educational Programming.

-This exciting broadcast venture is made possible with the generous support of The Kaplen Foundation and the Audrey Love Charitable Foundation, the Philharmonic’s corporate partner, MetLife Foundation and the National Endowment for the Arts.
+This exciting broadcast venture is made possible with the generous support of The Kaplen Foundation, the Audrey Love Charitable Foundation, and the National Endowment for the Arts.